 Mater is a reflection on the topical moment of our coming into the world, the moment in which everything begins with a rupture, the rupture of the sac of amniotic fluid that ‘forces’ us out of the body in which we began our existence.
 This moment is traumatic and it is symptomatic that it is a ‘rupture’, a ‘tear’ that provokes it.
 The work is linked to a memory of my childhood, and this first act is performed through the action of a young woman who, wrapped in a black space, inflates a white balloon containing water until it explodes, “launching” into the air the echo of that generating explosion.

 PARCAE – LIFE

-In Greek mythology the Fates - daughters of Jupiter and Justitia - preside over the destiny of mankind.
-They were three: the first spun the thread of life; the second dispensed destinies, assigning one to each individual and establishing their duration; the third cut the thread of life at the appointed time.
-Their decisions were immutable: not even the gods could change them.
-They were also called Fatae, or those who preside over Fate (from the Latin Fatum or "destiny").
+In Greek mythology, the Fates – daughters of Jupiter and Themis (Justice) – preside over human destiny.
+They were three: the first spun the thread of life; the second dispensed destinies; the third cut the thread of life at the appointed time.

-Parcae is a reflection on the unfolding of life through a video featuring a spool of string.
-During its progressive releases (which takes place during the video) our gaze is captured by its hypnotic movement, life flows inexorably in the movements of the string, ever faster, more and more chaotic, a female voice narrates a fairy tale, especially wrote by an Italian young novelist, Leo Merati, intersecting with the thread of suspended memories of our existences.
+Parcae is a reflection on the unfolding of life through a video featuring a spool of twine.
+During its gradual unravelling (which takes place during the video) our gaze is captured by its hypnotic movement, life flows inexorably in the twine’s agitation, faster and faster, more and more frenetic, a female voice narrates a fairy tale, written specially by a young Italian novelist, Leo Merati, the story of a discovery, that of time flowing, overlapping with the image, intersecting with the thread of suspended memories of our existences.

 LA DANSE MACHABRÉ – DEATH